mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         Error Message : You require at least as many instruments as exposures to run this analysis.

 In this case you cannot run the analysis.
-The code prunes for SNPs in perfect LD so it may happen that you have more SNPs in the dataset you provided but they end up getting removed in the pruning and you get this error.
+The code prunes for SNPs in perfect LD so it may happen that you have more *Snps* in the dataset you provided but they end up getting removed in the pruning and you get this error.